 In the bio-medical research field, as in all other science research, discovery science is about more than new discoveries or knowledge—it is absolutely vital.
 A recent Science magazine article described how cancer research moved from “taking potshots” to a much more successful “bottom-up, mechanism-based approach using newly acquired genetic knowledge.”
 In short, basic understanding of how our genes work allowed the scientific community to make significant progress on cancer therapies. discovery science can also have significant impact and accelerate progress in research into the causes, treatments, and cures of many other diseases.

 The funding crunch and the role of private philanthropists

-Despite the importance of basic research, federal funding for basic science is shrinking; 88% of AAAS scientists say that lack of funding for basic research is a serious problem.
+Despite the importance of basic research, federal funding for discovery science is shrinking; 88% of AAAS scientists say that lack of funding for basic research is a serious problem.